Gallery-of-Kaeon/Kaeon-FUSION/README.md

 If you're a newcomer to programming in general, we recommend you check out our [Kaeon FUSION for Beginners](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Documentation/X%20-%20Kaeon%20FUSION%20for%20Beginners/README.md) resource.

-That aside,
-though Kaeon FUSION is more than usable in its present form, the reality is that our implementation is lagging behind the documentation.
-Therefore,
-one should consider this project to be in open alpha.
-We expect the project to finish between 2018 and 2019.

-For the time being,
-we recommend that you only use tabs for indentation, only use the page and style dialects of the web interface, avoid using the machine interface, and avoid using the ONE+ directives, including Super Mode, until further notice.
-Using Kaeon FUSION without these constraints may work, but may have unpredictable effects.
-Also,
-please note that loops in the standard interface are rather slow at the moment.
+As of October 21, 2017.
+Kaeon FUSION is in Beta.

+Our beta implementation does not currently include implementations for any ONE+ directives or for any interfaces other than the standard interface.
+In addition. due to a glitch in the ONE+ parser, we recommend that only tabs be used for indentation in Kaeon FUSION code.
+Additionally,
+documentation for the standard interface regarding list and string related commands is not up to date with the specification.
+The aforementioned issues should be resolved by mid December, 2017.

+We plan on releasing a more advanced version of our IDE in early 2018.
+When the newer IDE is realeased, Kaeon FUSION will be out of Beta.

 ## Contact info